amitkumarjain4u2u/ssh/README.md

 --Takes the serverlist file as inline argument

+--Prompts for password and uses it for all the servers (Password will not be stored)

 --The serverlist file should have IP/hostnames one per line

 --No Trailing empty/carriage return line is accepted